teambit/examples-workspace-internal/README.md

 ## workspace operations

-### Typescript

-#### `extends`

-The component's `tsconfig` file is managed by its configured environment, as Bit uses it internally to compile and build your components.
-However, the IDE should be using the same `tsconfig` setup for its own TypeScript Language Services process.
-To link a `tsconfig` file in the workspace with the configuration defined by the environment, you should use the `extends` option and direct TypeScript to use the environment's `tsconfig` file.

-> **TODO** - add link to an example for it

-#### Multi `tsconfig` files

-Usually you only have a single `tsconfig` file in the workspace root.
-However, in a monorepo (especially a component-monorepo), it may be possible that different components need different typescript configurations.
-To do this, TypeScript supports nesting `tsconfig` files.
-When you have several component-environments defined in a workspace each of them might have its own `tsconfig` applied on components.
-To get your IDE to use the right `tsconfig` file for each component we use TypeScript support for monorepos and create nested `tsconfig`s.
-This means that for each `variant` you need to have a `tsconfig` file with `extends` option to direct to the environment's `tsconfig`.

-At the moment this is a manual process.
-It will be automated soon.

 ### Module debugging in VSCode

 Bit relies heavily on usage of links in `node_modules`.
 Sadly there's a regression in VScode that caused this not to work by default.